Arizona teen walks into Montana police precinct four years after disappearance

 Alicia Navarro was 14 years old when she was last seen leaving her home in Glendale, Arizona, in September 2019

-A missing persons case took a mysterious turn this week when a teenager walked into a Montana police precinct four years after she vanished without a trace from Arizona.
+A missing persons case took a mysterious turn this week when a teenager walked into a Montana police precinct four years after she vanished without a trace in Arizona.

 The disappearance of the teenager, who has autism, prompted a huge search involving the FBI and the Center for Missing and Exploited Children.